-In this course we will learn the basics of responsive environments at varying scales, from personal to architectural.
+In this course we will explore responsive environments at varying scales, from personal to architectural.
 This will involve learning a little about electronics, about computers, and about humans.
 In the end, the aim is to provide you with knowledge and skills so you can begin to design with these tools in mind, or have an intelligent conversation about the future of digital tech in the built environment.

 Toto, I don't think we're in Kansas any more